England: Yorkshire Dales

 Austwick – The Traddock (B&B)

-Famous country house hotel on the edge of the village with a first class kitchen and some lovely rooms.
+Famous country house hotel on the edge of the village with an acclaimed kitchen and some lovely rooms.
 Good to relax in at the end of your walk.Website

 In Kettlewell, if Belks B&B is full (or if you need a twin room), and in Malham if River House is full, we do have some alternative hotels.

-The Blue Bell Inn in Kettlewell (below) is a lively pub with modest bedrooms in an annexe at the rear.
-The young staff are attentive and friendly.
+The Racehorses in Kettlewell is a lively pub with refurbished bedrooms.
+The staff are attentive and friendly and the food hearty!

 The Lister Arms (below) is the grand old daddy of accommodation in Malham, with decent bedrooms and good pub-style food.